After the Revolution: Summary

 After the Revolution, set in the year 2070, portrays a dystopian future following a civil war that results in the break-up of the United States.
 Twenty years after the conflict, the narrative centers around the Republic of Texas, where extremist militias vie for control amidst the ruins.
 The story escalates in the Free City of Austin, which stands threatened by the expansion of a fundamentalist Christian ethnostate known as the "Heavenly Kingdom."

 The novel follows three central characters whose paths converge in the turmoil.
 Manny is a fixer who operates by shuttling journalists through war zones, ensuring news agencies receive their footage.
 Sasha, a religious young woman from the American Federation, a close successor state to the former United States, initially joins the ranks of the Heavenly Kingdom, only to become disillusioned as she uncovers the grim reality behind their facade.
-The third protagonist is Roland, a former U.S. Army soldier enhanced with cybernetic technology, whose combat experiences have left him with a scarred psyche and a tally of career kills that haunts him.
+The third protagonist is Roland, a former U.S. Army soldier enhanced with cybernetic technology, whose combat experiences have left him with a scarred psyche and a tally of career kills that haunt him.
 Their joint efforts form a narrative of resistance against the advancing forces of the Heavenly Kingdom.